erinvdoyle/tarot/README.md

 <img src="assets/documentation/quizresults3.png" height="300px"/>
 </p>

-- The results section features a cheeky blurb based on the success (or lack thereof) of the visitor's quiz results.
-There are three grades based on points total, from 0-3, 4-6, and 7-10
+- The results section features a cheeky blurb based on the success (or lack thereof!) of the visitor's quiz results.
+There are three grades based on points total: 0-3, 4-6, and 7-10

 # Future Features